Free Tax Preparation is done in partnership with the IRS. The program has two main objectives:

 And now we’ve made tax filing even easier!
 Through this unique collaboration with the IRS, hard-working tax payers are now able to prepare their taxes online from anywhere, anytime, free of charge.
-Here is the link to prepare taxes on line -- myfreetaxes.com/Hunterdon.
-Families and individuals with a combined income under $58,000 for 2013 are qualified to use this website for free; a nominal fee will apply to others.
+Here is the link to prepare taxes on line -- myfreetaxes.com.
+Families and individuals with a combined income under $60,000 for 2014 are qualified to use this website for free; a nominal fee will apply to others.
 This fee never applies to taxes prepared in person at a United Way VITA tax site.

-If you still need assistance in completing your 2013 year taxes, you may contact our office at (908) 782-3414 ext 24 to set up a free tax preparation appointment.
+If you still need assistance in completing your 2014 year taxes, call 2-1-2-1 or (908) 782-3414 ext 24 to set up a free tax preparation appointment.
 We will be offering appointments at a variety of sites around the county.
 See the list here

 Documents you must bring for your appointment